for Windows 9x/Me/NT/2000/XP x86,x64/2003 x86,x64/Vista x86,x64. Latest version: 3.2.3 build 21. May 29, 2008.

 All commands have the form: *ddsscc__<cr><lf>

-- Data framing is 8 data bits, no parity, with one stop bit or 7 data bits
+- Data framing is 8 data bits, no parity, one stop bit, or 7 data bits

 with even or odd parity, one stop bit.
 Set by command PT.